 ALEXANDRIA, Va.
-(July 22, 2021) — The National Community Pharmacists Association is pleased to announce that teams of pharmacy students from the Medical University of South Carolina, the University of Arkansas for Medical Sciences College of Pharmacy, and the University of Texas at Austin College of Pharmacy have been named finalists in the 2021 Good Neighbor Pharmacy NCPA Pruitt-Schutte Student Business Plan Competition.
+(July 28, 2022) — The National Community Pharmacists Association is pleased to announce that teams of pharmacy students from the University of South Carolina, the University of Arkansas for Medical Sciences, and the University of Georgia have been named finalists in the 2022 Good Neighbor Pharmacy NCPA Pruitt-Schutte Student Business Plan Competition.
 The three teams will present their business plans in a live competition on Oct.
-9, 2021 at the NCPA Annual Convention in Charlotte, N.C.
+1, 2022 at the NCPA Annual Convention in Kansas City, Mo.
 The winning team will be announced on Oct.
-10 as part of the convention’s First General Session.
+2 as part of the convention’s First General Session.

-“Having an established, solid business plan in place is the key for more easily tackling challenges or unexpected issues that might develop,” said NCPA President Brian Caswell, RPh.
-“Learning how to develop these plans now will help the students be more equipped and confident pharmacy entrepreneurs in the years to come.
+“Addressing challenges in your pharmacy is made easier when you have an established, solid business plan to rely on,” said NCPA President Michele Belcher, RPh.
+“This competition helps equip pharmacy students today to be confident leaders as their careers progress.
 I’m proud of all teams participating in this year’s Student Business Plan Competition for their strong work.
-Best of luck to the finalists from the Medical University of South Carolina, the University of Arkansas for Medical Sciences College of Pharmacy, and the University of Texas at Austin College of Pharmacy.
+Best of luck to the finalists from the University of South Carolina, the University of Arkansas for Medical Sciences, and the University of Georgia.
 We’re looking forward to seeing the students present their plans at NCPA’s Annual Convention in October.”